 Filigree is a type of decoration made of metal work, usually from gold or silver.
-Small beads and twists of threaded metal are woven together or used separately to create intricate motif patterns.
-How the pattern is formed whether that is swirls, twists, leaves or flowers is influenced by where it is made.
+Small beads and twists of threaded metal are woven together or used separately to create intricate motifs and patterns.
+Common patterns are: swirls, twists, leaves, and flowers, and different regions across the globe prefer different designs.
 The design can be built up using metal and then soldered together to make a piece, or placed on the surface of an object to add decoration.
-When completed it often looks takes a lace like form which is truly stunning.
+When completed, it often looks takes a lace-like form.

 Filigree boxes can come in all shapes and sizes, from very small to very large and usually made out of gold or silver.
-Some are lined and some have glass, enamel or gemstone tops; it really all depends on the purpose of the box.
-For example jewellery boxes, pill boxes and vinaigrette cases have been made in this form.
-As can be explained from the history section, these types of boxes can come from all around the world.
-It’s a little less about the box itself but rather the amazing world that comes from the filigree decoration.
+Some are lined and some have glass, enamel, or gemstone tops; mostly dependent on the intended use of the box.

-We are very lucky at AC Silver to have a rare and stunning silver Filigree Counter box in our inventory.
-As you can see from the pictures the box has fine and impressive spiraling scroll filigree decoration arranged into geometric floral designs.
+We are very lucky to have a rare and stunning silver filigree counter box in our inventory.
+As is visible from the images, the box has fine and impressive spiraling scroll filigree decoration arranged into geometric floral designs.
 It has a cylindrical form with the base encompassed with an applied band embellished with woven texture.
 This silver filigree box is fitted with a push fit cover encircled with a rope twist decorated border.
 The upper surface of the cover is embellished with a band reflecting the design to the sides, in addition to a central triangular claw set enamel panel depicting a ‘King of Clubs’ playing card design on a green background.
 The enamel is in exceptional condition with high colour quality.

 As already noted the Filigree box can come in all shapes and sizes, with precious stones in set or enamel placed in it.
 Some have a particular use; for example a jewelry box, trinket box or they can be just for decoration.
 But as we have ascertained filigree is more about the intricate design that these boxes are made up of rather than their use.
 Not only does the art of filigree have such a long history which has lasted through to the current day, it is also truly a thing of beauty and an amazing skill.
 We hope you love filigree as much as we do, until next time!